Duet3D/wiki-content/User_manual/Tuning/Duet_3_1HCL_tuning.md

 - Press Update to set the values
 - Press Record to execute the movement and record the data.
 The motor will forwards by the specified amount and back again.
+- (Note the 'Auto Tune' function has been removed from the closed loop plug-in v3.5.1 and later.)
 - Open the captured data file and select all available variables to plot except for the ID control signal.
 The plot should look something like this:

 ![plugin_plot1.png](/manual/closed_loop_tuning/plugin_plot1.png)